 Applicants are encouraged to complete the PCAT in the summer or early fall.
-Although January PCAT scores will be accepted, we strongly encourage applicants to reserve January testing dates for retakes if they did not earn the score they wanted.
+Although January and February PCAT scores will be accepted, we strongly encourage applicants to reserve these testing dates for retakes if they did not earn the score they wanted.
 For more information about scheduling your test, visit the PCAT website.

 Students should submit their PCAT scores directly to PharmCAS at code 104.
 Please do not send score reports directly to Drake.

 Please visit our PharmD Admissions website for a complete list of required prerequisites.

 Physics is not a required prerequisite for admission consideration.